 23 Magnificent English Manor Houses

 Manor houses, mansions, stately homes and large country estates flourish in the English countryside.
-I’ve been watching the new Netflix series “Bridgerton” and all the Downton Abbey shows and have vicariously enjoyed seeing some of England’s grandest manor houses standing in for the various stately homes found in the show.
+I’ve watched the Netflix series “Bridgerton” and all the Downton Abbey shows and have vicariously enjoyed seeing some of England’s grandest manor houses standing in for the various stately homes found in the show.

 England used to be home to absolutely thousands of these grand estates.
 At one point in time English manor houses numbered over 5000 in the 19th century but today sadly only around 3000 remain.
 Of these 3000 many have been turned into tourist attractions as the cost of running such a large estate is pretty prohibitive these days.

-Since many of these manor houses are “listed” building that means that upkeep is exponentially more expensive due to the standards that must be maintained.
+Since many of these manor houses are “listed” buildings that mean that upkeep is exponentially more expensive due to the standards that must be maintained.
 Some like Highclere Castle are more stately homes than castles like Blenheim Palace.

 - What are “listed” English Manor Houses?